3mdeb/news-and-ideas/blog/content/post/2019-10-22-pfsense-under-xen-introduction.md

 ---
 title: pfSense firewall boot process optimization under Xen hypervisor
 abstract: Running applications in Virtual Machines is not a trivial task.
           We made such pfSense firewall implementation.
-That article is an only introduction about what we made and what actual goals we set to improve its performance.
+That article is an introduction about what we made and what actual goals we set to improve its performance.
 cover: /covers/pfsense-logo.png